-U Tianu, u Taganu di Aragona, Eater tradition in the middle of Sicily
+U Tianu, u Taganu di Aragona, Easter tradition in the middle of Sicily

 Ingredients (Serves 4-6 people):